 Why Accidents Happen

-When a worker is struck by falling tools, material, debris, or other objects, it is usually because someone has disregarded established policies and procedures meant to prevent such an accident.
-Sometimes, negligent employers may fail to enforce the wearing of safety gear or ensuring properly secure work areas, which increases the risk of employees being hit and injured from falling objects.
+Instances of workers being struck by falling tools, materials, debris, or other objects typically result from a disregard for established policies and procedures designed to prevent such accidents.
+Negligent employers may, at times, neglect to enforce the use of safety gear or ensure the proper securing of work areas.
+This failure heightens the risk of employees being struck and injured by falling objects.

 OSHA requires that employers provide their employees with a workplace free from recognized hazards likely to cause death or serious physical harm.
 Construction and demolition site owners, superintendents, foremen and other managers in New York know or should know they are required to take various steps to protect workers from falling objects.
 Those who take shortcuts to save time, money, or simply the effort required to protect workers are negligent.